Nerf51/DM-with-discord-api/README.md

-Send private message using discord api and the user id.
+- Send private message using discord api and the user id.
+- Note: You must install old  version of fetch (for example 'npm install node-fetch@v2.0.3').
+Otherwise script won't work properly.